mautrix/docs/gomuks/installation.md

 * `//go:build comment without // +build comment` means your Go version is slightly outdated.
 * `cannot load embed: malformed module path "embed"` or `package embed is not in GOROOT` means your Go version is very outdated.
 * `cannot find package "maunium.net/go/gomuks/..." in any of:` usually means your Go version is extremely outdated.

+## Docker (gomuks web)
+The backend for gomuks web can also run in Docker.
+Docker images are available at `dock.mau.dev/tulir/gomuks:webmuks` (the tag will change to `:latest` when web is merged to main).

+Keep in mind that the backend has all your encryption keys, which means it must be ran in a secure location.